datahappy1/dummy_file_generator/README.md

     }

 # How to add a new source dataset for your project
-Whenever you need to add a new source .txt file in the data_files folder, just add it to the `data_files` folder.
+Whenever you need to add a new source .txt file in the data_files folder, just add it to your `data_files` folder.
+If running as a standalone CLI tool, the data_files folder is located here:

+When running as an importable library, the data_files folder is where you set it in the argument data_files_location.
 Now you can use this new data file in your project setup in `config.json` file.

 # Pytest testing